forrest0402/leetcode/README.md

     }

 >For the most fast method, see [Implementation of the Sieve of Atkin].
 It is ten times faster than the above algorithms.
+>One can also see [Eratosthenes-Sundaram-Atkins-Sieve-Implementation] for a survey.

 [Count Primes] - 20160922